How to respond to the App Store and Google Play reviews

 That's why other customer experience is a critical point in their decision-making regarding your app.
 Thus, you must reply to user reviews regularly and proactively.
 But how to measure the efficiency of responding to reviews?

 Don’t expect miraculous results the second you begin your online reputation management efforts.
 Just like with other app store optimization activities, the results will mount up over time, weeks and months later.
 However, their impact can be so unbelievably resultative.
 We’re talking about better user retention, higher ratings, better conversion, and subsequently - better revenue.

 "Every day, developers respond to more than 100,000 reviews in the Play Console, and when they do, we've seen that users update their rating by +0.7 stars on average." — Google I/O 2019

-Today, we will show you how to respond to reviews in the App Store, Google Play Store and, in fact, any app stores.
+Now, you will learn how to respond to reviews in the App Store, Google Play Store and, in fact, any app stores.
 If you’ve never worked with the mobile user reviews, you'll see the first positive results very soon.
-If you’ve already done that and didn’t see much, our tips will help you improve and automate your work.
+If you’ve already done that and didn’t see much, our tips will help you improve and automate your work to get positive results soon.
 You will also learn more about the common mistakes to avoid.

 Strategy 1: Reply to all reviews